dan-leo/masters/thesis/v8/1_intro.md

 ## Research Objectives {#resobj}

+This study has the following aims:

-* The aim of this study is to evaluate latency and power efficiency of NB-IoT with a set of metric tests comparing user equipment (UE) devices against multiple mobile network operator (MNO) vendors exposing the change in variability due to proprietary LTE complexities.
+* Latency, power efficiency and other metrics of NB-IoT are to be evaluated using a set of telemetry tests.

+* User equipment (UE) devices will be compared against multiple LTE vendors used by mobile network operator (MNOs) exposing the change in variability due to proprietary LTE complexities.
-* Whilst theoretical models provide value in showing how factors affect an approximation, the boundless underlying complexities of LTE architecture make it hard to predict the variability induced by unpredictable network conditions.
-Thus, an empirical approach is proposed.
-Since the energy efficiency of a single network is questionable in Durand [@Durand2019], Martinez [@Martinez2019] and affected by latency, these will form the main metrics investigated in this study.

-* Battery longevity and recommended telemetry intervals are estimated, and secondary metrics such as signal strength, throughput and data overhead are investigated.
+* Battery longevity and recommended telemetry intervals are estimated, and other/secondary secondary metrics such as signal strength, throughput and data overhead are investigated.

-* In turn, the above objectives evaluate robustness, stability, capabilities, sources of variability and claimed versus actual core features.
+In turn, the above objectives evaluate robustness, stability, capabilities, sources of variability and claimed versus actual core features.

-* This thesis aims to highlight the challenges, advantages and disadvantages of the technology.
+This thesis aims to highlight the challenges, advantages and disadvantages of the technology.
 By doing endpoint tests with multiple manufacturers and base station vendors, one can paint an accurate picture of the capabilities of the technology. [^bullets]

 [^bullets]: ask Thinus if he's happy with objectives like so in sentences, or bulleted?

 ## Scope of Work {#scopework}

 Although there exists a multitude of UE devices, LTE vendors, estimations and metrics, the study will be limited to the following as seen in Table \ref{tbl:metric_summary} and \ref{tbl:telemetry_ue_lte}.

+Whilst theoretical models provide value in showing how factors affect an approximation, the boundless underlying complexities of LTE architecture make it hard to predict the variability induced by unpredictable network conditions.
+Thus, an empirical approach is proposed.
+Since the energy efficiency of a single network is questionable in Durand [@Durand2019], Martinez [@Martinez2019] and affected by latency, these will form the main metrics investigated in this study.

 Table: Metrics and Estimations {#tbl:metric_summary}